-- (a) The PDSs development, grouping and quantification; - (b) The analysis of accident progression and the associated systems; - (c) The models of phenomena that could occur in relation to the behaviour of the containment of the nuclear power plant following core damage; - (d) The accident progression event tree models and supporting models as well as the methods for solution of the logic models; - (e) The probability development (e.g. data based and judgement based, phenomena probabilities); - (f) The release categories development, grouping, quantification and source term characterization; - (g) Supporting calculations, correct and appropriate application of codes; - (h) Structural analysis/fragility curves; - (i) The models for considering the human reliability analysis; - (j) The consideration of equipment reliability taking into account the equipment qualification or survivability (in particular for severe accidents scenarios); - (k) The uncertainties and sensitivity analysis carried out (e.g. the bases for the selection of probability distributions of uncertain parameters and assignment of their distributions parameters).
+- (a) The PDSs development, grouping and quantification; - (b) The analysis of accident progression and the associated systems; - (c) The models of phenomena that could occur in relation to the behaviour of the containment of the nuclear power plant following core damage; - (d) The accident progression event tree models and supporting models as well as the methods for solution of the logic models; - (e) The probability development (e.g. phenomena probabilities based on data or expert judgement); - (f) The release categories development, grouping, quantification and source term characterization; - (g) Supporting calculations, correct and appropriate application of codes; - (h) Structural analysis/fragility curves; - (i) The models for considering the human reliability analysis; - (j) The consideration of equipment reliability taking into account the equipment qualification or survivability (in particular for severe accidents scenarios); - (k) The uncertainties and sensitivity analysis carried out (e.g. the bases for the selection of probability distributions of uncertain parameters and assignment of their distributions parameters).